Guide

 Why it gets messy

-- No record of what was said.
+- No record of what was said so disputes and callbacks have no paper trail.

-A simple update system
+A simple update system you can run this week

 When tools help

-- Tags for urgent vs routine replies.
+- Tags for urgent vs routine so the person doing follow-up knows what to prioritize.

-- Call notes tied to messages.
+- Call notes tied to messages so the full story is in one thread.

 Mistakes to avoid